mwouts/jupytext/README.md

-In case you want both `py` and `Rmd`, please note that the order matters: the first non-`ipynb` extension is the one used as the reference source for notebook inputs.
+In case you want both `py` and `Rmd`, please note that the order matters: the first non-`ipynb` extension is the one used as the reference source for notebook inputs when you open the `ipynb` file.

 ## Command line conversion